datirium/workflows/docs/contribute.md

 ![alt text](./images/pr_link.png)
 or from github UI:
 ![make_pr](./images/make_pr.png)
-8. check for merge conflicts
+8. check for merge conflicts (at the bottom of the PR's "conversation" tab)
 ![alt text](./images/merge_conflict.png)
 9. resolve merge conflicts   (if needed)
 - in UI: